Common glaucoma medications

 Eye drops for glaucoma

-Prescription eye drops are the most common treatment method prescribed by eye doctors to normalize eye pressure.
+Prescription eye drops are the most common glaucoma medication prescribed by eye doctors to normalize eye pressure.

 Glaucoma eye drops are classified by the active ingredient that makes each drug work.
-Most of the options listed below are available in both generic and name-brand forms through your local pharmacy.
+Most of the options listed below are available in both brand-name and generic and forms through your local pharmacy.

-Beta blocker eye drops decrease fluid production in the eyes.
+Beta blocker glaucoma eye drops help reduce eye pressure by decreasing the production of aqueous fluid in the eyes.
 They’re commonly prescribed alongside prostaglandin drops, when necessary.
+Brand names (and generic names) of beta blocker drops include Timoptic (timolol) and Betoptic (betaxolol).

-Like alpha-adrenergic agonists, these eye drops decrease the rate of aqueous humor fluid production.
+These glaucoma eye drops reduce eye pressure by decreasing the production of aqueous fluid in the eye.
+Examples include Trusopt (dorzolamide) and Azopt (brinzolamide).
 They’re usually used in combination with other eye drops used to treat glaucoma.

 Combination glaucoma eye drops